wp-plugins/subdomains/readme.txt

 Subdomains allows users to setup there main categories as subdomains.
 It's a lite and fast code.
 It's setup all main categories as subdomains.

+Please leave a commment at http://pankajanupam.in/wordpress-plugins/subdomains/ for any issue & help me to improve the plugin.
+I will relay within 4 hours.

 Note: Please set permalinks to /%category%/%postname%/

 == Installation ==

-You can install Shortcodes in Sidebar Widgets directly from the WordPress admin panel.
+You can install Subdomains directly from the WordPress admin panel.
-Visit the Plugins > Add New page and search for 'Shortcodes in Sidebar'.
+Visit the Plugins > Add New page and search for 'Subdomains'.
 Click to install.
 Once installed, activate and it is functional.

-Manual Installation Shortcodes in Sidebar Widgets plugin:
+Manual Installation Subdomains plugin:

     Download and unzip the file